 Dear Michaela,

-Even chronic pain disorders and difficult aggressive courses can improve significantly after many years and sometimes resolve themselves happily.
-Surrendering to the pain is never an option.
-This doesn't make him any better; on the contrary, with this attitude you can no longer participate in life and many complications arise.
-There are many procedures that can help.
-Sometimes you have to find your own individual path that isn't effective for others.
-I wish you much success.
+Even chronic pain conditions and difficult, aggressive forms can improve significantly after many years and sometimes even resolve completely.
+Giving in to the pain is never an option.
+It won't make it better; on the contrary, this attitude prevents you from participating fully in life and leads to many complications.
+There are many treatments that can help.
+Sometimes you have to find your own individual path, which may not work for others.
+I wish you the best of luck.

 Kind regards